zapier/visual-builder/docs/_news/introducing-zapier-platform-ui.md

 Here's how to get started:

+- **Try it!** Open Zapier's Platform UI at [zapier.com/app/developer](https://zapier.com/app/developer/) and try building a new integration in the visual builder.
 - **Documentation**: Go through our [quick start guide](https://zapier.github.io/visual-builder/quickstart/introduction) to learn how to build a sample integration in the platform UI, then check our [new documentation](https://zapier.github.io/visual-builder/docs/intro) including [FAQs](https://zapier.github.io/visual-builder/docs/faq) about the new features and a [comparison table with Zapier Platform CLI](Zapier Platform UI vs CLI).
 - **Slack**: Join [Zapier's Platform Slack group](https://zapier-platform-slack.herokuapp.com) to chat with our team and other developers.
 - **Email us**: Have more questions?
 [Send the Zapier support team an email](mailto:contact@zapier.com) to get help building your integration.